carbon-language/carbon-lang/docs/project/going_public.md

 We should have a compelling launch event plan when we go public.
 For example:

+-   A website.
 -   Technical talks from multiple speakers and organizations.
 This could be at a conference or in our own remote or physical event.
--   A website.
--   A social media game plan.
+-   A game plan for social media and tech press.
--   Tech press lined up.

 ## Risks